 Mechanical engineers design, manufacture, repair or operate the things we need in everyday life.
-Learn in one of the most advanced engineering laboratories in any UK university.
-Our course is rated in the top 7 of the Guardian university league table 2017.
-This course is accredited by the IET and IMechE and has been validated to include an optional placement year in industry.
+Study in Chelmsford, in one of the most advanced engineering laboratories in any UK university, and gain work experience during an optional placement year.
+Our BEng Mechanical Engineering degree is accredited by the IET and IMechE.
+With further learning, the course leads to Chartered Engineer (CEng) status.

 Mechanical engineers solve problems through innovation, helping society to become more advanced and adventurous.